gchq/sleeper/docs/deployment/environment-tool.md

 ### Deploy/connect to an environment

-The Sleeper CLI can create a machine in AWS to deploy Sleeper from (an EC2 instance) and a networking context that is suitable for deploying Sleeper.
+The Sleeper environment tool can create a machine in AWS to deploy Sleeper from (an EC2 instance) and a networking context that is suitable for deploying Sleeper.
 The machine in AWS avoids the need for lengthy uploads of build artefacts from outside AWS.

 This tool will automatically configure authentication such that once you're in the EC2 instance you'll have administrator access to your AWS account.
 This is intended for development and testing.